TFWireless Inc

 The modem will support multiple data rates that scale appropriately with range for the available power and aperture product.
 A ‘6G’ modem and SATCOM terminal design to support symmetric Mbps/Gbps SATCOM links at LEO range is the notional baseline mode of operation.
 There will be flexibility in the modem to support multiple data rates that might be as low as 300 Mbps or as high as 20 Gbps using multiple waveforms.

-TFWireless Inc is proudly supported by the National Science Foundation (NSF SBIR/STTR program).
+TFWireless Inc is proudly supported by a customer development contract and the National Science Foundation (NSF SBIR/STTR program).
 The startup is a recipient of the NSF STTR Phase I award as well as the SBIR Phase II award.
 The seed project of the founder at NASA JPL was funded by the Engineering and Physical Sciences Research Council (EPSRC), UK.

 Strategic Partners